 European Company

-Maltese members of the special negotiating body (SNB) for a European Company are elected by secret ballot of all employees.
+Maltese members of the special negotiating body (SNB) for a European Company are also elected by secret ballot of all employees.
 They must either be employees or, “if the management … so permits” they can be external trade union representatives.
+45

 The Maltese legislation implementing the EU directive on the European Company does not include specific details on how the Maltese members of the SE representative body, set up under the fallback provisions of the annex to the directive should be appointed.
 It simply states that “the election or appointment of members of the representative body should be carried out by the special negotiating body, in accordance with any method it adopts”.